entigolabs/platform-apis/docs/docs/operator/create-or-patch-a-config-template.md

 The system utilizes a hierarchical inheritance model involving three levels.

-1.  **Entigo Workspace Config Template:** The base, read-only template provided by the platform.
+1.  **Global Config Template:** The base, read-only template provided by the platform.
 2.  **Organization Workspace Config Template:** A shared template applicable to all resources within an organization.
 3.  **Resource Workspace Config Template:** A specific template tailored to a single resource environment.